jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **paid work**
   - **parental entitlement period** means the period of time described in section MD 11(1)﻿(b)﻿(i) (Entitlement to parental tax credit)
   - **parental tax credit** is defined in section MA 8 (Some definitions for family scheme) for the purposes of subparts MA to MF and MZ (which relate to tax credits for families)
-  - **Part F activity** is defined in schedule 4, part F, clause 7 (Rates of tax for schedular payments)
+  - **Part F activity** is defined in schedule 4, part F, clause 7 (Standard rates of tax for schedular payments)
   - **partial reinsurance** is defined in section EY 12(3) (Meaning of life reinsurance)
   - **participating share** is defined in section CD 22(9) (Returns of capital: off-market share cancellations) for the purposes of that section
   - **partner** , in relation to a partnership,—